apptainer/singularity-userdocs/quick_start.rst

 ------------

 There are many ways to :ref:`install Singularity <installation>` but this quick start guide will only cover one.
+You will need ``git`` to download the source code and the appropriate tools and libraries.
+Create and move to a working directory and enter the following steps.

 .. code-block:: none